trevenue44/identify-digit/README.md

 ## The Dataset
 The dataset that I'll be using is the MNIST dataset which comes with the Scikit-Learn package.

+### General Understanding of the MNIST_784 dataset
+- There are 70,000 examples.
+- Generally, we use 60,000 for training and the rest 10,000 for testing of the final model
+- Plotting the images of the digits for each example show that the images are so clean without any noise or rotation of images
+- It is far from the real world pictures of images that are taken
+- Due to the above, I have to find a way of creating a more realistic dataset to train models on.
+- That's when data augmentation comes in.

+### Using Data Augmentation
+- The switch_colors() function interchanges the white and black pixels.
+The images come as digits written in black on a white paper but what if it's rather a white text on black paper?
+Switching the colors in the data used to train model accounts for more posibilities.
+Hence, a better model
+- The add_noise() function adds noise the the images.
+The real life images of digits would not be that clean.
+It's best to train the model on that sort of image alse.
+- These functions would be used to create different variations of the 60,000 training examples.
+- The final dataset that'd be used to train the models would be a combination of all these variations.

 ## Tools and Technologies
 - [Scikit-Learn](https://scikit-learn.org/)
 - [Jupyter](https://www.jupyter.org/) notebooks